Postgraduate fieldwork-based teaching

 MSc Petroleum Geoscience

-The Wessex Basin Fieldtrip runs for 6 days in the second week of the Autumn term, for both the Petroleum Geoscience MSc and Petroleum Engineering MSc classes.
-The fieldtrip has two aims: (1) to consolidate the classroom-taught concepts of development geology, with an emphasis on the role of outcrop analogues in understanding subsurface reservoirs, and (2) to introduce the different elements of petroleum plays in an active hydrocarbon basin.
+Both the Petroleum Geoscience MSc and Petroleum Engineering MSc classes work on outcrop data from the Wessex Basin.
+For Petroleum Geoscience MSc students, this fieldwork-based teaching has three aims: (1) to consolidate the classroom-taught concepts of reservoir characterisation and development geology, with an emphasis on the role of outcrop analogues in understanding subsurface reservoirs, (2) to introduce the different elements of petroleum plays in an active hydrocarbon basin, and (3) to use outcrop observations to investigate the complex charge story for the Wytch Farm and Kimmeridge oilfields.
 Students document outcrops of units that are direct analogues to the reservoir studied several weeks later in the Production Geoscience Group Project (Sherwood Sandstone, Wytch Farm Field, Wessex Basin).

-The Somerset Fieldtrip takes place for 2 days over a weekend in the Autumn term.
-It forms part of the Faults and Fracturesmodule and the fieldwork exercises are designed to complement the taught course.
-Students study faulted and fractured Jurassic limestones exposed along the foreshore and in the cliffs at Kilve.
-Due to the quality of the outcrops, Kilve is recognised as superb location at which to study faulting and fracturing and the scale of the exposures in the foreshore resemble a horizontal slice through a 3D seismic volume.
+The Faults and Fractures module includes fieldwork-based teaching using the faulted and fractured Jurassic limestones exposed along the foreshore and in the cliffs at Kilve, Somerset.
+Due to the quality of the outcrops, Kilve is recognised as a superb location at which to study faulting and fracturing and the scale of the exposures in the foreshore resemble a horizontal slice through a 3D seismic volume.
 Students learn how to: (1) describe a fault and its related damage zone, (2) study normal fault growth, linkage and displacement, (3) measure fracture sets, and (4) study an inverted normal fault.

-This fieldtrip to the Spanish Pyrenees takes place for 9 days around Easter, after the end of the Spring term.
-In combination with the Oman Fieldtrip, the Pyrenees Fieldtrip synthesises classroom-based material taught in the preceding two terms, in particular the Advanced Sedimentology, Basin Analysis and Petroleum Systems modules.
-The fieldtrip investigates the evolution of the Southern Pyrenean foreland basins, following a transect from east to west parallel to the orogeny and focussing on the source-to-sink response of linked depositional systems to tectonics in a contractional setting.
-The fieldtrip demonstrates the stratigraphic analysis of depositional systems from reservoir scale to basin scale, linked to tectonic basin development and analysis of structural styles.
+We use the outcrops of the Spanish Pyrenees to synthesise classroom-based material taught in the preceding two terms, in particular the Advanced Sedimentology, Basin Analysis and Petroleum Systems modules.
+We investigate the evolution of the Southern Pyrenean foreland basins, following a transect from east to west parallel to the orogeny and focussing on the source-to-sink response of linked depositional systems to tectonics in a contractional setting.
+The outcrops allow stratigraphic analysis of depositional systems from reservoir scale to basin scale, linked to tectonic basin development and analysis of structural styles.
 Specific comparisons are drawn with subsurface hydrocarbon provinces and reservoirs.

 MSc Petroleum Engineering

-The fieldtrip has two aims.
-(1) To consolidate the classroom-taught concepts of development geology, with an emphasis on the role of outcrop analogues in understanding subsurface reservoirs, and (2) to introduce the different elements of petroleum plays in an active hydrocarbon basin.
+This course aims to consolidate the classroom-taught concepts of development geology, with an emphasis on the role of outcrop analogues in understanding subsurface reservoirs, and to introduce the different elements of petroleum plays in an active hydrocarbon basin.

 The students document outcrops of units that are direct analogues to the reservoir studied several weeks later in the Production Geoscience Group Project (Sherwood Sandstone, Wytch Farm Field, Wessex Basin).